Gdoc/Admin

 Marginal income tax rates from a historical perspective

-One important feature of income tax systems is the statutory rate of taxation that applies to the highest bracket of incomes.
+One important feature of income tax systems is the statutory rate of taxation that applies to the highest bracket of income.
 This measure, usually known as the 'top marginal rate of taxation', corresponds to the tax rate that applies to the 'last dollar' of income earned by the rich.

 How have statutory tax rates for the rich evolved in the last few decades?